Frequently Asked Questions

 Some hints for you to consider:

 • A positive pre-camp attitude is often the key to a successful camp experience.
-Prior to camp discuss things they can hope to get from their experience: new friends, songs and stories, learning about the natural world, good food, swimming, etc. Avoid telling your child they can come home “at any time” if things aren’t going well.
+Before camp, discuss things they can hope to get from their experience: new friends, songs and stories, learning about the natural world, good food, swimming, etc.

 Birthdays

-We do our best to make birthdays at camp extra-special and we ensure counselors are informed about any campers who have a birthday during the camp week.
+We do our best to make birthdays at camp extra-special, and we ensure counselors are informed about any campers who have a birthday during the camp week.

 Camp Life